Skip to main content

 • You have earned at least 60 credits toward graduation

-• You have an overall UF upper-division GPA of 3.75 or greater
+• You have an overall UF upper-division GPA of 3.75 or greater (check your degree audit to see this)

 Hours: 9 credits with minimum grades of C or S